Analytic formulas for topological degree of non-smooth mappings: the even-dimensional case: -theory and Connes' index formula

 To formulate the calculation of mapping degrees in a setting fitting with non-smooth mappings, we need a framework for "differential geometry" where there are no classical differentials.
 The framework we will use is Alain Connes' non-commutative geometry, see \cite{connesncdg} and \cite{connes}.
 We will recall some basic concepts of non-commutative geometry in this section.

-The $K$-theory of a compact topological space $Y$ is defined as the Grothendieck group of the abelian semigroup of isomorphism classes of vector bundles under direct sum.
+The $K$-theory of a compact topological space $Y$ is defined as the Grothendieck group of the abelian semigroup of isomorphism classes of complex vector bundles under direct sum.
+We will tacitly assume that all vector bundles are complex throughout the paper.
 The Serre-Swan theorem states a one-to-one correspondence between the isomorphism classes of vector bundles over a compact space $Y$ and projection valued functions $p:Y\to \Ko$, see \cite{swan}.
 Here $\Ko$ denotes the $C^*$-algebra of compact operators on some separable, infinite dimensional Hilbert space.
 Following the Serre-Swan theorem, an equivalent approach to $K$-theory is to use equivalence classes of projections $p\in C(Y)\otimes \Ko$.
 The $K$-theory is denoted by $K_0(C(Y))$.
 To read more about $K$-theory, see \cite{blacker}.
-The formulation of $K$-theory in terms of projections can be defined for any algebra $\mathcal{A}$ as equivalence classes of projections $p\in \mathcal{A}\otimes \Ko$.
+The formulation of $K$-theory in terms of projections can be defined for any algebra $\mathcal{A}$ as formal differences of equivalence classes of projections $p\in \mathcal{A}\otimes \Ko$.